Ellen Cushman

 Disciplinary Knowledge Formation Explores the nature of disciplinary knowledge (e.g. how it comes to be made, contested, extended, and valued).

-Qualitative Methods of Research Overviews qualitative inquiry methodologies and methods, with a special emphasis on the development of a professional identity.
+Decolonial Theory and Methods Overviews qualitative inquiry methodologies and methods with special emphasis on decolonial research.
+Explores the role of knowledge making as social responsibility.

 Selected Undergraduate Classes